Planetbiru/MagicAppBuilder/comparation-en.md

 *   **Core Functionality and Specialization:**
     *   **Leading Platforms:** Offer a broad spectrum of features, including complex business process management (BPM), AI/ML integrations, and extensive third-party service marketplaces.
 They are general-purpose tools for a wide range of enterprise needs.
     *   **MagicAppBuilder:** Specializes in the rapid generation of **data-centric, modular applications**.
-Its strength lies in its ability to quickly scaffold consistent, feature-rich modules (CRUD, approvals, filtering, etc.) and modern APIs (like the **Automatic GraphQL Generator**).
+Its strength lies in its ability to quickly scaffold consistent, feature-rich modules (CRUD, approvals, filtering, etc.) and generate a **full-stack application with a GraphQL API** automatically.
 It excels in building internal tools, admin panels, and line-of-business applications where data management is key.

 *   **Technology and Architecture:**
     *   **Leading Platforms:** Often use proprietary runtimes and require deployment to their specific cloud or a managed environment.
 Customization can be limited to their defined extension points.